IDKeren/CarGame.HW2/README.md

    choose your mode and then choose the level. after 3 collisions you get back to the main menu to start over.

+   I added a video that shows how to play - "CarGameRecord.mp4"

    I didnt have enough time to implement the map with the records of the locations.